 - Go here for more about Gear & Stats

 Gems and Enchants:

-- Just get cheap Strength (or Stam) gems to put in any sockets in any gear you come across.
+- Just get cheap Strength (or Stam) gems to put in any sockets in any gear you come across while leveling.

 - Enchants: Sometimes enchant scrolls can be found for cheap on the AH.
 Get those that add Str, Stam, or Attack power.
 Don’t worry about it if you don’t have the gold, you’ll level out of that gear soon enough.

 - In the end-game (raids, dailies, PvP) you can use the high end gems and enchants.

 Note that you can add the highest level enchants (or any enchants) to any level of weapon.
 So go ahead and grab the highest level enchant available and add it to your level 1 item.
 It will scale down appropriately.
 I suggest that you only do this for heirloom gear, something that you will keep for awhile.